-- 90. An APRA-regulated institution must have an independent and adequately resourced internal audit function for the institution.
-If an APRA-regulated institution does not believe it is necessary to have a dedicated internal audit function, it must apply to APRA to seek an exemption from this requirement, setting out reasons why it believes it should be exempt.
-APRA may approve alternative arrangements for an institution where APRA is satisfied that they will achieve the same objectives. - 91.
-The objectives of the internal audit function must include evaluation of the adequacy and effectiveness of the financial and risk management framework of the institution.14 To fulfil its functions, the internal auditor must, at all times, have unfettered access to the institution's business lines and support functions.
+- 79.89.
+An APRA-regulated institution must have an independent and adequately resourced internal audit function.
+If a regulated institution does not believe it is necessary to have a dedicated internal audit function, it must apply to APRA to seek an exemption from this requirement, setting out reasons why it believes it should be exempt.
+APRA may approve alternative arrangements in writing for a regulated institution where APRA is satisfied that they will achieve the same objectives. - 80.90.
+The objectives of the internal audit function must include evaluation of the adequacy and effectiveness of the financial and risk management framework of the APRA-regulated institution.13 To fulfil its functions, the internal auditor must, at all times, have unfettered access to all the regulated institution's and members of the group's business lines and support functions.

-Auditor independence15
+Auditor independence14

-- 92. The Corporations Act 2001 (Corporations Act) contains a number of requirements in relation to auditor independence.
-The auditor independence requirements in this Prudential Standard are substantially consistent with those requirements, and are intended to help ensure the independence of an auditor engaged to perform work of a prudential nature in relation to the Banking Act, Insurance Act, Life Insurance Act (collectively, the 'Prudential Acts'), prudential standards and reporting standards.16 - 93.
-The Board of the APRA-regulated institution, senior officer outside Australia or the Compliance Committee, as relevant, must, to the extent practical, undertake steps to satisfy itself that the auditor, who undertakes work for the APRA-regulated institution in relation to the Prudential Acts, prudential standards or reporting standards, is independent of the institution,17 and that there is no conflict of interest situation that could compromise, or be seen to compromise, the independence of the auditor.
+81.91.
+The Corporations Act contains a number of requirements in relation to auditor independence.
+The auditor independence requirements in this Prudential Standard are substantially consistent with those requirements, and are intended to help ensure the independence of an auditor engaged to perform work of a prudential nature in relation to the Banking Act, Insurance Act, Life Insurance Act (collectively, the 'Prudential Acts'), prudential standards and reporting standards.
+15

-14 Refer to Prudential Standard CPS 220 Risk Management (CPS 220) for the requirement for a review of an APRA-regulated institution's risk management framework.
-Such a review carried out by a role or function within the institution, other than internal audit, does not relieve the internal audit function from carrying out a review of the risk management framework, though the internal audit function may rely on such other review in carrying out its own review.
+For general insurers, also rRefer to GCPS 220 for the requirement for a review of an general insurer's APRA-regulated institution's risk management framework.
+Such a review carried out by a role or function within the general insurer regulated institution, other than internal audit, does not relieve the internal audit function from carrying out a review of the risk management framework, though the internal audit function may rely on such other review in carrying out its own review.
+For life companies, refer to LPS 220.

-15 Refer also to Prudential Standard APS 310 Audit and Related Matters, 3PS 310, Prudential Standard GPS 310 Audit and Related Matters (GPS 310); and LPS 310 and Prudential Standard HPS 310 Audit and Related Matters (HPS 310).
+Refer also to Prudential Standard APS 310 Audit and Related Matters, APS 310, 3PS 310, Prudential Standard GPS 310 Audit and Related Matters (GPS 310) and LPS 310.

-16 'Reporting Standards' are those standards made under FSCODA.
+^{15 &#}x27;Reporting Standards' are those standards made under the Collection of Data Act.